-However, the quality trend is still very much upwards.
+However, the quality trend is still very much upward.
 As site selection improves, young vines mature, and the newer Dijon clones come on stream, so the potential for New Zealand Pinot Noir will be realised.
 Meanwhile, “second labels” have emerged as a method of marketing volume production or younger vines at a lower price without damaging the reputation of the main winery brand.

 By 1984 there was no interest left in Syrah.
 The remaining vines were rescued from a viticultural research station and replanted at the Stonecroft Estate in Hawke’s Bay.